The 4-4-2 soccer formation

 - Midfielders need to be fluid with the ball,

-- Needs fit wingers that can track back to help the defence
+- Needs fit wingers that can track back to help the defense

 - Lack of control of the game, the two midfielders cannot compete with teams that play with three central midfielders